Can You Transfer a Parent Plus Loan to a Student?

 To refinance and transfer the parent PLUS loans to your child, follow these three steps:

-Benefits of refinancing parent PLUS loans
+Pros of refinancing parent PLUS loans

 - The parent would be released from the original loan.